WebRTC

 // Realtime event listener

-// This callback will listen to user joining the room.
+// This callback listens for users joining the room.

 function RealtimeCallback(rt) {